New Puppy Transition Tips

 I'm sure you and your family are over the moon about bringing your puppy home.
 However, your puppy may be confused as to what is going on.
-Changing environments and leaving the only home they’ve ever known is stressful for any puppy.
+Changing environments and leaving the only home they’ve ever known is stressful for any puppy and we can't explain to them what is going on.
 It is completely normal if the puppy acts shy, refuses to eat much for the first few days, has diarrhea, or cries the first few nights sleeping alone.
 Please try not to take it personally if it takes them a few days to warm up to you and the place you've prepared for them to live.
 To comfort your puppy you can order a snuggle puppy that mimics the warmth and heartbeats of their litter mates and you can give them the blanket (included in your take-home bag) that smells like home.

-We feed our puppies the Pawtree whitefish and brown rice kibble three times a day (morning, noon, and night).
+We feed our puppies the Pawtree food three times a day (morning, noon, and night).
 We allow them to eat as much as they want for 30 minutes and then immediately take them out to go potty.
 We use the phrase “go potty” to ask them to go to the bathroom.
+They are used to going potty on woodchips but should adjust to the area or litterbox of your choice.
 If you need to refresh on the potty training tips, click here.
 It is normal for an 8-week-old puppy to need to be taken out to potty once during the night.
 By 10 weeks, they should be able to sleep through the entire night as long as you don't feed them right before bed.

 MANAGING LOOSE STOOLS

 From time to time, every puppy gets an upset tummy.
-Whether the cause is stress-induced, due to consuming too many treats, passing pieces of toys, or eating something unusual outside.
-Loose stools are no fun for puppy parents, so I recommend keeping some natural remedies on hand because once you need them waiting for them to arrive feels like an eternity once you are in need.
-While your puppy's tummy is upset, feeding them homemade dog food of 50% rice and 50% ground beef is recommended.
+Whether the cause is stress-induced, due to consuming too many treats, ingesting pieces of toys, or eating something unusual outside, loose stools are no fun for puppy parents who are trying to potty train.
+I recommend keeping some natural remedies on hand because once you need them waiting for them to ship feels like forever and during that time your pup can get dehydrated which can be dangerous.
+For prevention, you can give them a daily supplement called Gastro Pro Plus (linked here), which contains probiotics, prebiotics, and digestive enzyme support.
+If your puppy already has diarrhea you can give them 5ml of pectin (linked here) to soothe the tummy and stop the loose stools.
+While your puppy's tummy is upset, you can feed them homemade dog food of 50% rice and 50% ground beef.
 Don't add any spices or veggies to this recipe, as it is intentionally bland.
-To help your puppy reset their gut flora, you can support their digestive system with pre-biotics that contain soothing pectin (linked here) and administer a pumpkin pro-biotic (linked here).
-If the diarrhea is pervasive, you can bring a stool sample to your vet and they can test for parasites.
-To learn about the truth about puppy parasites and how to prevent them, click here.
+To help your puppy reset their gut flora, you can support their digestive system with pumpkin puree and a pro-biotic (linked here).
+If the diarrhea is pervasive, you can request a stool sample/fecal at your vet and they can test for parasites and bacterial infections.
+To learn more about the importance of parasite prevention and management click here.
+If you went to your vet and your dog doesn't have parasites, you can check if your dog has food intolerances or environmental allergies with a mail-in hair test like 5Strands, linked here.
+Some families have found this information helpful to make specific lifestyle and diet changes and the issue was completely resolved without spending thousands of dollars on advanced testing at the vet.
+Dog foods are not regulated to the same standards that human food is, so some additives can create inflammation and digestive issues.

 TEETHING & TRAINING: